sameh-tarek/Online_Bookstore_API-Spring/README.md

-# Online Bookstore Management System API with java Spring Boot
+# Online Bookstore Management System API with Java Spring Boot

 ## Overview

 The Online Bookstore Management System simplifies book-related activities for customers and administrators.
 For detailed information, refer to the [Features](#features) section.